Led-adel-pilot/CogniGuide/README.md

 *   **Spaced Repetition:** TS-FSRS (Free Spaced Repetition Scheduler) algorithm implementation for optimal flashcard scheduling.
 The `ts-fsrs` library provides FSRS-6 algorithm with configurable parameters for difficulty, stability, and optimal review timing.
 *   **Analytics & Event Tracking:** PostHog integration for comprehensive user behavior analytics, feature flag management, and A/B testing capabilities.
 *   **Authentication & DB:** Supabase is used for authentication (email magic link and Google OAuth) and to persist user mind map history and flashcard data (only markdown is stored for mind maps, full flashcard data with scheduling state).
-*   **Image Generation:** `dom-to-image-more` is used in `components/MindMapModal.tsx` to convert the rendered mind map (a DOM element) into SVG or PNG images for export.
+*   **Image Generation:** `html-to-image` is used in `components/MindMapModal.tsx` to convert the rendered mind map (a DOM element) into SVG or PNG images for export.
- *   **PDF Generation:** Users can export to PDF via the browser's print dialog directly from `components/MindMapModal.tsx`.
-The modal opens a print-friendly window that clones the live HTML+SVG mind map, auto-fits and centers it to the page, so the resulting PDF preserves selectable text and vector connectors (no rasterization).
-Default scale is 180% of best fit; you can override per mind map by adding frontmatter `print_scale: <number>` (e.g., `print_scale: 1.2` for 120%).
+ *   **PDF Generation:** Users can export to PDF from `components/MindMapModal.tsx`.
+The export functionality generates a PNG image of the mind map, cropped to its contents, and embeds it into a PDF document using `jsPDF`.
+This creates a rasterized, non-interactive PDF of the mind map.

 ## PostHog Analytics Integration